frattalab/splicing/README.md

 exclude_sample_downstream_analysis should be present, if you want to exclude a sample it should be a 1

 ## Annotation of splicing events
-Annotation is done wit a function grabbed directly from source code here: https://github.com/dzhang32/dasper/
+Annotation is done with a function grabbed directly from source code here: https://github.com/dzhang32/dasper/

 Please cite ^ if you use this pipeline.